 - Dairy products

-Proteins supply much of your daily vitamin needs, including B vitamins, iron, and magnesium.
+Proteins provide much of the daily vitamin needs, including B vitamins, iron, and magnesium.
 These vitamins and nutrients help build stronger bones, carry oxygen in the blood, help the nervous system function, and much more.

 Some of these sources, such as nuts, may reduce the risk of heart disease.
 However, many of these protein sources are high in calories and therefore should be eaten in small amounts.

-While eating trans fats can raise your cholesterol, eating monounsaturated and polyunsaturated fats can reduce the risk of heart disease.
+Eating trans fats can raise your cholesterol, while eating monounsaturated and polyunsaturated fats can reduce the risk of heart disease.
 Look for these ingredients when choosing heart-healthy fats:

 - Olive, canola, sunflower, peanut, or sesame oil (monounsaturated)